hgjersdal/eigen-track-fitter/README.markdown

 Full track fitters, as well as pattern recognition algorithms are in `include/EUTelDafTrackerSystem.tcc` and `include/EUTelDafTrackerSystem.h`.

 The material and resolution estimation methods are implemented in `include/estmat.h` and `src/estmat.cc`.
+An implementation of the "SDR2" method for material and resolution estimation has been made using openCL.
+The openCL kernel is in `include/openclkalmant5.cl`, the host code is in `src/sdr2clt3.cpp` and `include/sdr2clt3.h`.

 The code can be interfaced from the EUTelescope framework with the classes implemented in `src/EUTelDaf*`.
 These interfaces might not be up to date, as I have not used the framework in a while.